About MeRO

 Samrat and patients at NHEDF saying 'Namaste'

 MeRO’s history: Medical Rehabilitation Organisation (MeRO) is a not-for-profit organisation founded by the most wonderful biomedical engineer in the whole wide world called Samrat.
-Before the 2015 earthquake, MeRO was called Nepal Healthcare Equipment Development Foundation and used to be a not-for-profit organisation recycling broken biomedical equipment and returning it to hospitals and individuals in working order (hence the name).
+Before the 2015 earthquake, MeRO was called Nepal Healthcare Equipment Development Foundation (NHEDF) and used to be a not-for-profit organisation recycling broken biomedical equipment and returning it to hospitals and individuals in working order (hence the name).

 After the earthquake its primary focus changed to what it does now, but as the years went by, and the work showed no signs of dissipating, the organisation changed its name. and in January 2021, NHEDF became Medical Rehabilitation Organisation or MeRO for short.